You grab your boxed mac and cheese out of the cupboard, get a pan ready, and then BAM.

 Texture: Thicker than usual.

-Overall: Works well and doesn’t impart too much of a flavor change.
-Great if you don’t have some of the other ingredients listed above.
+Overall: Works well and doesn’t impart too much of a flavor change, but more effort than most of the other subs.

 Olive oil is OK at replacing milk.
 Nothing special though, but fine in a pinch if used sparingly.